mwbowers/mwbowers.github.io/manuals/migrations/rpg-indicators.md

 ---
-title: Migrating Indicators
+title: "RPG Indicators: Migration & Best Practices"
-description: This document provides a comprehensive overview of migrating RPG indicators to modern programming paradigms, including strategies for replacement, mapping to new constructs, and maintaining application logic integrity.
+description: "This document provides a comprehensive overview of migrating RPG indicators to modern programming paradigms, including strategies for replacement, mapping to new constructs, and maintaining application logic integrity."
 ---

 ## RPG Arrays vs C# Arrays